wundergraph/wundergraph/docs-website/src/pages/docs/cloud/integrations/neon.md

 ## Important Instructions

-1. WunderGraph creates a role in the Neon project selected during the integration process, please do not delete or change the password of the role.
+1. WunderGraph creates a role named `wundergraph-$project_id` in the Neon project selected during the integration process, please do not delete or change the password of the role.
 2. WunderGraph configures a environment variable called `NEON_DATABASE_URL`.
 Please use this variable wherever you need the database url.